meta_pixel

 There is nothing like a locally made speciality cheese that has been made with love and passion.
 The cheese from Ile d’Orléans is exactly that.
 A recipe dating back to 1635 when some of the first settlements in Quebec arrived.
 The French brought many a tradition,...

-Politique d'annulation des activités en cas de pluie / Cancellation policy for activities in the event of rain
+Politique d'annulation des activités en cas de pluie

-En cas de pluie le jour de votre activité, vous serez remboursé à 100%
+En cas de pluie le jour de votre activité, vous serez remboursé à 100%.

-In case of rain on the day of your activity, you will get a 100% refund
+In case of rain on the day of your activity, you will get a 100% refund.

 This will close in 0 seconds